- Search The Registry

 *Marsha Warfield was born on born on this date in 1954.
 She is a Black Lesbian actress and comedian.

 Marsha Francine Warfield grew up on Chicago's South Side, graduating from Calumet High School.
 She received her big comic career break as a member of Richard Pryor's TV sketch program in 1977.
 Warfield has appeared in feature films such as D.C.
 Cab (1983) and Mask (1985).
-She is best known for her 1986–92 role of Roz Russell on the Top 10 rated NBC sitcom Night Court.
+She is best known for her 1986–92 role as Roz Russell on the Top 10-rated NBC sitcom Night Court.
 Roz was the tough, no-nonsense bailiff in Judge Stone's court.
-Warfield also starred in the sitcom Empty Nest as Dr. Maxine Douglas (1993–95).
+In the sitcom Empty Nest, Warfield also starred as Dr. Maxine Douglas (1993–95).

-In 2017, Warfield publicly came out stating, "When I told my mother I was gay, she said she knew, and had known all my life.
+In 2017, Warfield publicly stated, "When I told my mother I was gay, she said she knew, and had known all my life.
 Then, she asked me not to come out publicly while she was alive.
-I agreed, even though the request and her admission were hurtful in ways I couldn't put my finger on then, and probably haven't completely worked through now.
+I agreed, even though the request and her admission were hurtful in ways I couldn't put my finger on then and probably haven't completely worked through now.
 But everybody who knew me knew I was gay.
-The people I didn't tell knew anyway and tacitly agreed to pretend that the unacknowledged had been acknowledged and accepted.
-Like I'm sure is true for millions of other glass door closeted people.
+The people I didn't tell knew and tacitly agreed to pretend that the unacknowledged had been acknowledged and accepted.
+Like I'm sure this is true for millions of other glass-door closeted people.
 When I went to bars, which was frequent, I never tried to hide who I was.
 So, it was an open secret.
-Had I never come out publicly, many, many people would have known.
+Many people would have known if I had never come out publicly.